Our Industrial Partners Program

 One of the aspects of IDeA Labs that makes it a unique educational experience for students is our tight relationship with industry.
 Some student researchers may operate as industry externs, developing theoretical and computational tools relevant to our Partner’s challenges.
 The students, working either individually or in groups, sharpen their collective expertise on real problems from a variety of contexts.
 Students graduate ready to tackle the next generation of science and industry’s most pressing problems.

-Potential Industrial Partners who would like to participate in the IDeA Labs Industrial Partners program should contact Prof. Warnick for more information.
+Potential Industrial Partners who would like to participate in the IDeA Labs Industrial Partners program should contact Dr. Warnick or Dr. Grimsman for more information.
 He then works with you to assess the industrial challenge to ensure that it is a good fit for IDeA Labs’ researchers and to work out details related to student efforts and support.

 What is an Industry Extern?